 • Stoop/squat - frequently

 • Lift up to 50 lbs. - occasionally

 • Work with variety of therapeutic and adaptive devices including but not limited to wheelchairs, crutches, canes, electric stimulation, etc. - continuously

 Students in the program are required to complete a physical examination and a criminal background check annually.

 The Physical Therapy Department publishes a student handbook each year containing policies, procedures and general information.
 Students should use this handbook as a primary resource for their day-to-day activities.
 Changes to the handbook are either made during the summer or, if changes are made during the academic year they are published and distributed to all students prior to initiation of the changes.

-Students must complete four internships while in the program.
-Clinical internships provide opportunities for the student to integrate and apply theory, knowledge, and skills acquired during the academic year to a variety of patient populations.
-In keeping with the mission and philosophy of the program, clinical internships are designed around the multiple experiences in physical therapy.
+Students must complete one full time clinical experience and three internships while in the program.
+Clinical experiences and internships provide opportunities for the student to integrate and apply theory, knowledge, and skills acquired during the academic year to a variety of patient populations.
+In keeping with the mission and philosophy of the program, clinical experiences and internships are designed around the multiple experiences in physical therapy.
 Students must complete one internship in a rural setting; each remaining internship must differ in type of setting or experience.
 Within this affiliation framework, students have the opportunity to pursue areas of interest including but not limited to pediatrics, geriatrics, sports medicine, industrial medicine, etc. The assignments for the clinical internships are made by the Director of Clinical Education in consultation with the student.
 Selections are made on the basis of type and availability of setting and skills of the student.

 Fees and Expenses